ligdem/ligdem/manifest/en_chap2.md

 Additionally, this system also holds voters accountable, as they must monitor their delegates' actions and respond accordingly.
 If manipulation occurs and is not corrected, the responsibility lies directly with the voters.

-**Criticism 2:** Could the transparency of votes lead to social pressure or reprisals against those who vote differently from the majority?
+**Critique 2:** Could the transparency of votes lead to social pressure or reprisals against those who vote differently from the majority?

 **Response 2:** The transparency of votes in liquid democracy allows for greater accountability and a better understanding of political decisions.
 However, it is essential to ensure that this transparency does not lead to social pressure or reprisals against those who vote differently from the majority.
 Here are the key points to address this criticism: